 If your MCP server collects user data:

-• Ensure your service is not explicitly designed for children
+Ensure your service is not explicitly designed for children in accordance with our Guidelines for Organizations Serving Minors.

 Security Standards